What Sharp Pain In Chest May Mean

-If you feel sharp pain in chest and the pain doesn’t go away or seems to radiate from the center of your body, you should call 911 right away or have someone bring you to the emergency room immediately.
+If you feel sharp pain and the pain doesn’t go away or seems to radiate from the center of your body, you should call 911 right away or have someone bring you to the emergency room immediately.

 For other instances, remember that it may not necessarily be your heart that is causing the pain that you may be feeling.
 The chest area contains the lungs, heart, ribs and the esophagus.
 If any of these parts are injured, irritated or there is a problem, you may feel some chest pains.
 Since it’s impossible to see your internal organs or to self diagnose yourself, the best thing you can do is to see a medical professional right away to be able to determine what exactly is causing the pain that you are feeling on your chest.

-If you have sharp pain in chest that is recurring, you should see your doctor.
+If you have pain that is recurring, you should see your doctor.
 Try to identify when you have the feeling of sharp pain in chest.
 Do you feel it after you eat a heavy meal?
 Do you experience the pain in the middle of the night?
 Does it come after you have become excited, tense or stressed?
 Do you feel chest pain whenever you are sick, especially when you are coughing or have some congestion?

 The more information you have and the better you can describe your symptoms, the easier it will be for your doctor to identify the cause of your chest pain.